oblinger/HookAnchorApp/T/Career/RES/War/RES Star.md

 ## ANALYTICS FIRE
+Founded and grew 50+ person clean energy company.
+==> Developed, shipped, and managed firmware through cloud infrastructure controlling over $3B in various clean energy assets.
+Projects include:

+**Instant Design** Built a computer-vision-based solar roof installation designer tool for a Fortune 1000 customer.
+==> Solution became “the largest single driver of new revenue growth” according to client.

+**Residential Solar** -- Over 3 years, and 22 FTE we built majority tools managing entire residential solar life product lifecycle.
+==> Transitioned Sunpower from XXXX in residential solar in 20xx up to YYYY in 20yy, ultimately enabling sunpower to completely divest commercial solar in 20ZZ.

+### __
-### AF Instant Design
+#### Instant Design
 - S: Fortune 1000 client tasked us to build a computer-vision-based solar roof installation designer tool.
 Customer gave us limited rope after internal team failed at this.
-- T:	Our task was to demonstrate "instant design" was possible
+- T:	Initial task was to demonstrate "instant design" was possible
 - A: Light 1-month R&D cycle + 2-month dirty prototyping
-  Won long term contract, built and operated capability
+  Won long term contract, built and operated capability until we sold the company
-- R:	Our solution became “the largest single driver of new revenue growth” according to our client — This enabling them to penetrate and scale in a new high-margin market segment.
+- R: Our solution became “the largest single driver of new revenue growth” according to our client — enabling them to penetrate and scale in a new high-margin market segment.

-### AF Residential Solar
+#### Sunpower Residential Solar
 - S: Sunpower desired a strategic shift from commercial to residential solar
 - T: Build suite of infrastructure required for penetration into the consumer solar market.
 - A: Over 3 years, and 22 FTE we build majority of their suite of tools managing entire residential solar life cycle, including:
 - R: Sunpower transitioned from XXXX residential in 20XX upto YYYY in 20YY, and ultimately divested commercial solar in ZZZZ.